manuelbieh/react-ssr-setup/README.md

 Update all Jest snapshots (if there are any)

+#### `yarn plop`

+Run plop to create new React components or Redux reducers via CLI

 ## Client side version (opt-in)

 Beginning with v1.3.0, a **static** `index.html` is also generated and written to your `clientBuild` directory.
 You are now able to deploy the `build/client` directory to a static webhost (such as Netlify or AWS S3) and serve your application from there!

 For the generation of the `index.html` the server side build gets started right after building, a headless Chrome then visits the site and writes the content of the server side response to your client directory.
 So you still need the `src/server` directory and the server side build but you're now flexible and can decide on your own whether you want to have the full server side experience or only deploy your completely static app somewhere.

+## Component scaffolding using plop

+Along with this starter kit comes `plop` - a great command line tool to keep the structure of your Redux components and Redux reducers consistent.
+Run `yarn plop` (or `npm run plop`) to have components and Redux reducers created for you automatically!
+Just enter a name, answer a few questions and you're ready to go!
+You can of course adjust everything to your needs.
+All Plop templates can be found in the `config/plop` directory.

 ## 📕 Storybook support

 I've successfully tested Storybook and it integrates seamlessly and without any issues into this setup.
-If you want to add Storybook to your project, install the most recent version (which by the time of writing is `4.0.0-alpha.7` and can be done via `npm i -g @storybook/cli@4.0.0-alpha.7`) and run `getstorybook` to have the basic setup created for you.
+If you want to add Storybook to your project, install the most recent version (which by the time of writing is `4.0.0-alpha.16` and can be done via `npm i -g @storybook/cli@4.0.0-alpha.16`) and run `getstorybook` to have the basic setup created for you.
 You must then replace all the content in `.storybook/webpack.config.js` with the following line:

 ```js
 module.exports = require('../config/webpack.config.js/storybook');